Dexcom CEO Talks: Product Differences, Cost Expectations and Mental Health

-“The ease of use and instruction will be extremely easy for people going on a CGM for the first time.
+“The ease of use and instruction will be extremely easy for people going on a continuous glucose monitor (CGM) for the first time.
 I can’t tell you how many times people throw the transmitter away after the first insertion.
 The performance of the G7 is rock solid.”

 Cost expectations of the G7

-Affordable access to diabetes technology like continuous glucose monitors (CGM) is a concern for many people.
+Affordable access to diabetes technology like CGM is a concern for many people.
 Dexcom anticipates the same coverage for the G7 as the G6 in Medicaid and Medicare programs.
 Concerning users with commercial health insurance, Sayer says Dexcom is “looking to keep costs and pricing consistent.”

 BT1: What can Dexcom users expect the cost of the G7 to be?

 Kevin Sayer, Dexcom CEO: “We’re not looking to sell this product at a premium.
 We want to get this product to as many people as we can.”

 “When people think about Dexcom, one thing they don’t realize is that—on the commercial pharmacy side—30 percent of people who want Dexcom have zero co-pay.
 And 70 percent are paying equal to or lower than our closest competitor at their nearest drugstore.
 Yet, people sometimes have a perception that we’re high-priced, but we are very favorable.
 We work very hard to reduce individual burdens on pricing.”

 BT1: CGMs are important for improving health outcomes in people with diabetes, yet many can’t access them due to cost.
 How will Dexcom address this burden with future products (G6, G7, Dexcom One)?